Charles6423/Suhail-Md/README.md

 ##

-- *Suhail-Md is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`*
+- *Charles is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`*
 - *In that case, I'm not responsible for banning your account.*
-- *Use Suhail-Md at your own risk by keeping this warning in mind.*
+- *Use Charles at your own risk by keeping this warning in mind.*

-## NOTE: SUHAIL-MD SCRIPT IS NOT OPENLY ALLOWED TO USED IN ANY OF YOUR PROJECTS
+## NOTE: CHARLES 6423 SCRIPT IS NOT OPENLY ALLOWED TO USED IN ANY OF YOUR PROJECTS